yxkpro/frhd-editor/README.md

 if you guys have any questions, feel free to ask! and any bugs you find or ideas you have, let us know! this editor is for all of you.

+**2025-02-02**

+* add rotation for ellipse option

+**2025-01-22**

+* add localStorage logging of completed tracks, shown as blue tracks in tracklist

+* improve import dialog UI (random and daily and typing a track name all show track preview)

 **2025-01-19**

 * add ellipse option to circle tool